Allegiance (novel): Continuity

+Reception

+David Maddox on SF Site wrote that "although the pirates and corrupt royalty of the story do seem rather flat, fans will get a smile seeing the classic characters as when they were first introduced 30 years ago".
+A review on Publishers Weekly mentioned that "this episode will please fans wondering about events between the first and second movies in the original Star Wars trilogy".
+School Library Journal said the book is "[t]ightly plotted and fast paced".

 Sequel

 Choices of One is a Star Wars novel written by Zahn, released by Del Rey on July 19, 2011.
 The sequel to Zahn's 2007 novel Allegiance, it is set between the events of the films Star Wars: A New Hope and The Empire Strikes Back and features Luke Skywalker, Princess Leia, Han Solo, Mara Jade, and the villain Nuso Esva.